 - Fraudulent credit applications.
 If your identity is stolen, you could see multiple applications, loans or unpaid services that you’ve never applied for.
 Report these red flags immediately.

-How can I avoid errors on my credit report before they’re a problem?
+How to avoid credit report errors before they’re a problem

-The simplest way to keep your credit report free of errors is to check it regularly.
-You can request a copy of your report every year from each of the three credit bureaus — which means that, with planning, you can review your credit report for errors every four months.
+The simplest way to keep a clean credit history is to check your report regularly.
+Request a copy of your report every year from each of the three credit bureaus — which means that, with planning, you can review your credit report for errors every four months.

 With consistent checking, you should be able to catch most issues before they become a problem.
 Other resources are available for extra diligence:

 - Sign up for credit alerts.
 Some credit reporting bodies offer annual subscriptions for credit alerts so that you can get to fixing problems as they occur.